dchen077/LIS546-Curated-DH-Data/data-transformation-and-qualities-criteria.md

 ### Is there any additional documentation that should be created in order to meaningfully preserve or use this data?

 We will include documents about the storage, archiving, and preservation measures taken to ensure the long-term usability of the data.
-Specifically, we will include documentation on the depositor's statement on the maintenance of the dataset and scholarship and publication that have utilized or referenced the datast.
+Specifically, we will include documentation on the depositor's statement on the maintenance of the dataset and scholarship and publications that have utilized or referenced the dataset.

 ## Data Transformation